SimoneOdegard/best-books-back-end/README.md

 ## Change Log
 03-30 2021 1:40pm Set up back-end server
-03-30 201 2:50pm Created storage and initialized mongoose
+03-30 2021 2:50pm Created storage and initialized mongoose
+03-31 2021 4:30pm Created AddABook, DeleteABook

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->